We’ve done our best to answer many common questions people have about CBD. If you have additional questions, please feel free to contact us anytime.

 Terpenes are the aromatic molecules that give the cannabis plant, flowers, trees, fruits, and plants their wide range of scents, flavors, and effects.
 In simple terms, terpenes are like essential natural oils produced by all plants.

 Terpenes, like cannabinoids, bind to receptors in your brain and produce specific effects.
 Terpenes work in tandem to either inhibit or activate the effects of other compounds within the plant.
 With the right terpenes, CBD does not merely outwardly improve symptoms, it also effectively treats many underlying causes.
 In layman terms, when cannabinoids are combined with various terpenes, you get better therapeutic benefits than the cannabinoids alone.

 CBD has been utilized as a remedy for a wide range of conditions chronic pain, relaxation, sleep, PCOS, diabetes, and more.
 It has been linked with a wide range of health benefits including chronic pain, hormonal imbalance, migraine, anxiety, and depression.
-Data gathered from scientific research has shown that CBD can elicit anticancer, antioxidant, anti-inflammatory, anti-depressant and antimicrobial effects.

 Most individuals who have used CBD products have attested to its ability in improving their overall health in one way or the other.
 CBD interacts with the receptors of the endocannabinoid system (ECS) and the central nervous system.
 It can also play an important role in reducing the prevalence of age-related diseases and conditions, delay signs of aging, aide in treating pet ailments, and more.
 There continues to be a plethora of research on CBD on its abundant benefits.